Karva Chauth: Rituals

 In the evening, a community women-only ceremony is held.
 Participants dress in fine clothing and wear jewellery and mehandi, and (in some regions) dress in the complete finery of their wedding dresses.
-The dresses (saris or Lehangs) are frequently red, gold, pink, yellow or orange, which are considered auspicious colors.
-In Uttar Pradesh, women wear saris or lehangas.
+The dresses (Saris or Lehangas) are frequently red, gold, pink, yellow or orange, which are considered auspicious colours.
 The fasters sit in a circle with their puja thalis.
 Depending on region and community, a version of the story of Karva Chauth is narrated, with regular pauses.
 The storyteller is usually an older woman or a priest, if one is present.
 The Karva Chauth puja song is sung collectively.
 In some parts of Uttar Pradesh, in the pauses, the singers perform the feris (passing their thalis around in the circle).
 While in other parts, the women keep some rice etc. in their hands while listening to the story.